 Equatorial by nature, this variety of cannabis are taller plants with thinner leaves and long flowering cycles.
 As the plant body is covered in less resin, the produced high is subtle and cerebral.

-A few strains of Sativa provide positive energy that is especially beneficial for creative and cerebral endeavors.
+The best strains of sativa provide positive energy that is especially beneficial for creative and cerebral endeavors.
 Additionally, Sativa may also help manage depression, social anxiety, and ADHD.

 But is There Really a Difference?